July 2, 2019 – VILLA DE MERLO, ARGENTINA

 Appreciative and pleased, Hartsell said, “Bob materialized in a dire moment and I am so glad he did.
 I did not know whether to let go the tether and watch our expedition balloon dash into the rocks or billow and be blown away into the darkening skies above.
 This was not, is not, a metaphor.
 It was a celestial alignment.
 Another proof on how small our world is.”

 Starting preparations and planning for the global challenge, Bob Fowler said, “All of the personnel at Aerovehicles Inc are extremely happy to assist and participate in the World Sky Race.
 Personally, I am honored to accept the position of Chairman for the World Sky Race Argentina Local Organizing Committee ALOC and look forward to entering an airship representing all of South America.”

 Since starting their involvement, AVI has made profound contributions to charting the Race route, improving the safety and doability of the entire program.
-The newest route additions are within the technical capabilities of the Skyships, Zeppelin NTs and ABC Lightships.
-The impact for seasonal weather is more refined.
-Communications, logistic management and predicted movement of ground crews, flight crew hours aloft and aircraft maintenance have all been examined to improve and make safer operations on a global basis.
+The newest route additions are within the technical capabilities of the Skyships, Zeppelin NTs, and ABC Lightships.
+The impact of seasonal weather is more refined.
+Communications, logistic management, and predicted movement of ground crews, flight crew hours aloft, and aircraft maintenance have all been examined to improve and make safer operations on a global basis.
 The Rules and Regulations for the Race are clearer on the team requirements.